-Long-term care insurance is still evolving to better meet consumers' needs.
+Long-term care insurance is evolving to better meet consumers' needs.
 For some people, a long-term care insurance policy is an affordable and attractive option.
 For others, the high cost or the benefits they can afford are too small to make a policy worthwhile.
+According to the most recent Kaiser Family Foundation report on Long Term Care Insurance, there are only approximately 4 million Long Term Care policies nationwide.
+However the same report indicates that a new Federal Long Term Care Insurance program may increase the number of long term care policies by as much as 20 million in the next few years.